 4800 DJ Breda

-We will start the application procedure on your behalf once we have received both the original copies of the abovementioned documents and the application fees.
+We will start the application procedure on your behalf once we have received:

 Make sure you send the required documents and transfer the money before the deadline, otherwise we cannot guarantee you will receive your visa in time and before your study programme is due to start.